kellyluo25/recollectives/_posts/2022-10-24-midnights-and-when-sleep-could-not-find-us.md

 categories:
   - now playing
   - culture shifts
-  - mythos / logos
 ---

 Taylor released her twelfth album and we all lost a little sleep over it.
 In anticipation of a third re-recording, she graced us with a concept album.
 An album that reverberates into the darkness.
 She's grown up and dazing, dancing, drinking the night away.
-If *Karma* was purportedly the secret album between *1989* and *Reputation*; maybe *Midnights* found her in dreams / nightmares in all her sleeps since.
+If *Karma* was purportedly the secret album between *1989* and *Reputation*, then maybe *Midnights* found her in dreams / nightmares in all her sleeps since.

 <!--more-->